Advocacy

 Tiered Licensure for LPCs

-Update from March 28, 2024
+Update from March 28, 2024 -The Bill was signed into Law!
+Welcome LAPCs!

 In an amazing win for the Counseling profession, Governor Josh Shapiro signed HB 1564 into law on March 28th, 2024.
 The Pennsylvania legislature came together for this landmark decision in as a direct response to the ever-growing need for qualified mental health professionals in the commonwealth.
 Master-level clinicians can soon apply to be a Licensed Professional Counseling Associate (LPCA) through the Pennsylvania State Licensing Board!